szgaljic/f6/content/docs/foundations/capability.md

 - _"We need to proactively detect and prevent fraudulent transactions to protect our customers and our reputation."_
 - _"Compliance with financial regulations like AML and KYC is non-negotiable."_

 On the surface, these seem straightforward.
 Fraud detection, prevention, and compliance—how hard can it be?
-But as we dive deeper, these statements unravel into a complex web of needs that the product must address.
+But as we refine these statments, they unravel into a complex web of needs that the product must address:

 1. **Fraud Detection:** Identifying potentially fraudulent transactions before they are completed.
 2. **Fraud Prevention:** Blocking or mitigating fraudulent activity in real time.